 For this to be effective, your team needs to feel comfortable sharing their pain points.
 In a piece in the Harvard Business Review, Paul Axtell says:

-If your team feels like you care about their success, and that they can speak freely about their challenges, your weekly team meetings will become an amazing opportunity for shared learning.
+If your team feels like you care about their success, and that they can speak freely about their challenges, your weekly team meetings will become a good opportunity for shared learning.

 5 Action Items